 The importance of grassroots football

 It is evident that to reach the elite, a great deal of talent is required, but also discipline and hard work from the grassroots.
 Hundreds of thousands of young soccer players develop their activity in as many thousands of soccer schools but only the chosen ones arrive.
-And is that bad training among many other things, can leave the best and most talented footballer in the world by the way.
+And bad training, among many other things,, can leave the best and most talented footballer in the world by the way.
 That is why a good methodology becomes essential in this part of the pyramid..

 The importance of methodology and playing games in grassroots football